 There are specific requirements for Roth IRAs.
 See if you qualify.

-The Roth IRA is a fantastic retirement investment option that if used correctly can result in a tax-free retirement.
-However, not all individuals may qualify for a Roth IRA.
+The Roth IRA is a fantastic retirement investment option that, if used correctly, can result in an ongoing stream of tax-free retirement income.
+However, not all individuals qualify for a Roth IRA.
 Use the following as a guide to discover whether or not you can use a Roth.

 Roth IRA Eligibility Requirements

-There are a set of restrictions the Internal Revenue Service sets up that limits who can use a Roth IRA.
-There are different sets of rules for every retirement account (Roth IRA, Traditional IRA, 401k, etc.) and it can be easy to get the rules confused.
+The Internal Revenue Service restricts who can use a Roth IRA.
+As there are different sets of rules for every retirement account (Roth IRA, Traditional IRA, 401k, etc.), it can be easy to get the rules confused.

 Roth IRA Income Eligibility

-To utilize a Roth IRA your income must be under a specific level set by the IRS.
-Which level applies to you depends on your marital status.
-Your income must also be from work you performed rather than investment or rental income.
+To use a Roth IRA, your income must be under a specific level set by the IRS and modified from year to year.
+Which level applies to you also depends on your marital status.
+In addition, the income you contribute must be from work you performed rather than investment or rental income.
 The specific limits below are based on modified adjusted gross income.

-Here are the basic guidelines for 2014 Roth Income Limits:
+Here are the Roth Income Limits for 2019 contributions:

-- Married filing separately: you must earn less than $10,000 to fully contribute to a Roth IRA.
-(Note: Married filing separately can use the limits for single people if they have not lived with their spouse in the past year).
+- Married filing separately: You must earn less than $10,000 to fully contribute to a Roth IRA.
+(Note: Those married filing separately can use the limits for single people if they have not lived with their spouse in the past year).

 Roth IRA Contribution Eligibility